April 6, 2022

 By design, Human Resources is all about people.
 But does it mean that we should keep it away from technology?
 Quite the contrary.
 Does it mean that we’ll be using robots to find and hire people?
 That’s highly probable.
 Actually, robots in recruitment are already a reality as technology is becoming key in the process of attracting and retaining talents.
-Automation and AI is just a little section of the latest tech innovations implemented to HR on a daily basis.
+Automation and AI are just a little section of the latest tech innovations implemented in HR on a daily basis.

 Table of Contents:

 As HR is as prone to trends as any other industry, it’s good to have a clue about what’s going on in this area.
 Why?
 According to many HR experts, like William Tincup or Anna Ott, HR Tech Consultants, keeping up to date with tech is crucial: